 Also be prepared to describe the grading scale used at your institution at the time of your studies.
 The grading scale must include all the grades and marks appearing on your transcript of records and their relation to each other.
 You should also provide a link to an official website where this information can be verified.
 (In many cases this information is already included in the transcript of records.)

 The application form also includes programme specific questions.
 Therefore reserve some time for filling in the application form.

 The application form is filled online in the Studyinfo portal.
 Please search at www.studyinfo.fi for the Master’s Degree Programme in Information Security and Cryptography, Master of Science.
-(Please notice that it is not possible to apply for both majors (Networked Systems Security and Cryptography and Data Security) in the Programme but you should choose the one closest to the field of your Bachelor’s Degree.
-The application form is available and a completed application can be updated until the end of the application period on 31 January 2018 at 15.00 (GMT +2).
+(Please notice that it is not possible to apply for both majors (Security of Networked Systems; and Cryptography and Data Security) in the Programme so you should choose the one closest to the field of your Bachelor’s Degree.
+The application form is available and a completed application can be updated until the end of the application period on 31 January 2019 at 15.00 (GMT +2).